 Dr Sandra Lako

-Dr Sandra Lako is from the Netherlands, and is based in Freetown, Sierra Leone, full-time.
+Dr Sandra Lako is from the Netherlands, and is based in Freetown, Sierra Leone, full-time since 2005.
 She spent her first 4 ½ years in Sierra Leone setting up and managing a pediatric outpatient clinic with an organisation called Mercy Ships.
-For the past 3½ years she has been working with a UK charity ‘Welbodi Partnership’ based at the only government-run Children’s Hospital in Freetown to support the Ministry of Health and hospital staff in improving health care services.
+She then spent 6 years working with a UK charity ‘Welbodi Partnership’ based at the only government-run Children’s Hospital in Freetown to support the Ministry of Health and hospital staff in improving health care services.
+Since 2017 Sandra is working as a clinician in the paediatric outpatient clinic at the Aberdeen Women's Centre.
 Sandra is passionate about child health in developing countries and being a voice for those who cannot speak up for themselves.
 She aspires to improve access and quality of care for children in Sierra Leone.

 Dr Benita Morrissey

-Dr Benita Morrissey is a paediatric registrar training in North-East London, with interests in global child health, paediatric infectious diseases and medical education.
-She worked last year in Bo, Sierra Leone and is passionate about justice, children reaching their potential and having access to health services, wherever they are born in the world.
+Benita is a paediatric consultant, with an interest in infectious diseases, living and working in East London.
+She also works in medical education as a senior lecturer at Queen Mary University London.
+She has worked previously in Bo, Sierra Leone.
+She is passionate about justice and children reaching their potential and having access to health services, wherever they are born in the world.

 Mr Donald Sammut